Do We Still Need Humans in the Loop? Human vs. LLM Annotation in Active Learning for TikTok Hate Speech Detection: Limitations

 \section{Limitations}

-\paragraph{Pre-enriched annotation pool.} Our annotation pool was constructed via LLM prefiltering, which concentrates the pool around immigration-relevant content and reduces the marginal benefit of uncertainty-based acquisition.
-Our finding that AL provides little advantage over random sampling (Section~\ref{sec:acq}) should be interpreted in this context; results may differ with an unfiltered corpus.
+\paragraph{Pre-enriched annotation pool.} Our pool is constructed via LLM-based topic prefiltering, which concentrates content around the target domain and reduces the marginal benefit of uncertainty- and diversity-based acquisition.
+Our AL-versus-random finding (\S\ref{sec:rq2}) should be interpreted in this context and may not transfer to unfiltered pools.

+\paragraph{Simulated active learning.} We simulate the AL loop by pre-collecting labels and revealing them when queried, standard practice in pool-based AL evaluation.
+A live deployment may differ if annotators calibrate across rounds.

+\paragraph{Single task and language.} All experiments concern a single binary task in German on TikTok.
+The three-pathway taxonomy (\S\ref{sec:topics}) may transfer to other subjective tasks, but the specific clusters that fall into each pathway will not.

+\paragraph{Two LLM annotators.} Stage 2 annotation uses two frontier LLMs (closed-source GPT-5.2 and open-weight Qwen3.5-122B-10B).
+The model-specific pathway in \S\ref{sec:topics} relies on this two-LLM contrast; additional models or alternative interface designs may surface further variation.

-\paragraph{Crowdsourced rather than expert annotation.} Human annotations were collected from Prolific crowdworkers, not domain experts in hate speech research.
-Crowdworker judgements may differ systematically from those of trained experts, particularly for borderline cases involving implicit hostility or culturally specific references.
-Expert annotations might shift the decision boundary and alter the relative performance of human versus LLM conditions.
+\paragraph{Crowdsourced rather than expert annotation.} Human annotations were collected from Prolific crowdworkers, not domain experts.
+Crowdworker judgements may differ systematically from trained experts on borderline cases, and expert annotation could shift the decision boundary and alter the human-versus-LLM comparison.

-\paragraph{Evaluation against human gold labels.} All conditions are evaluated against the human gold standard, which systematically disadvantages LLM-trained models whose annotation boundary diverges from the human one.
-Instances where GPT-5.2 and the downstream classifier agree on \textsc{anti-immigrant} but the human majority votes \textsc{not anti-immigrant} are counted as false positives regardless of which label is more appropriate.
-An expert adjudication study on contested instances would help disentangle genuine model errors from evaluation bias.
+\paragraph{Evaluation against the human gold standard.} All conditions are evaluated against the majority-vote human label, which structurally disadvantages classifiers whose decision boundary diverges from the human one.
+Soft-label evaluation (\S\ref{sec:rq3}) partially addresses this; expert adjudication on the contested clusters in \S\ref{sec:topics} would disentangle genuine model errors from evaluation artifacts.

-\paragraph{Single task and domain.} All experiments are conducted on a single binary classification task in a single language (German) on a single platform (TikTok).
-Findings may not generalise to other subjective annotation tasks, languages, or platforms.

-\paragraph{Single LLM annotator and prompt design.} LLM labels are produced by a single model (GPT-5.2) with a single classification prompt.
-We tested multiple prompt formulations during development, varying label definitions and instruction specificity, before selecting the current design based on agreement with a pilot subset of human labels.
-Nevertheless, the systematic annotation boundary divergence we observe (Section~\ref{sec:topics}) may be specific to this model and prompt design rather than a general property of LLM annotation.
-Moreover, our human annotators use a two-question decomposition whereas the LLM receives a single holistic prompt.
-This asymmetry reflects a practical constraint: pilot testing showed that annotators who received a holistic label definition did not consistently follow the guidelines.
-Part of the observed FP asymmetry may therefore stem from this difference in annotation interface rather than from a fundamental difference between human and LLM judgment.